zoltan-nz/tutorial-builder/README.md

 Changing separator in bootstrap variables: `>`

-Override the teamplate with default `Home` prefix.
+Override the template with default `Home` prefix.

+Add dynamic breadcrumbs to subroutes.